Understanding Christian Retreats—Tim's Story

 “I actually had confidence that I could take what I learned from Mark Camp and move it beyond Mark Camp,” Tim Sung, a soon-to-be sophomore at the University of Washington, said.

-Mark Camp has been a transformative experience for countless InterVarsity students over the years.
-At the end of the semester, they gather for a week of Bible study, worship, being in nature, sharing meals, and enjoying community.
-This time of retreat has been many things to many people.
-For Tim, Mark Camp changed his understanding of Christian retreats.
+For countless InterVarsity students and alumni across the country, Mark Camps have been transformative experiences over the years.
+At the end of the semester, students gather for a week of Bible study, worship, being in nature, sharing meals, and enjoying community.
+For Tim, Mark Camp changed his understanding of Christian retreats and what it looked like to follow Jesus longterm.

-Tim’s parents found Christ in 2007 when he was still very young.
+Tim’s parents met Christ in 2007 when he was still very young.
 He grew up in church, where he regularly attended retreats with his youth group.
-At those retreats, Tim always experienced what he calls a spiritual high— a temporary feeling of excitement about his faith.
-Unfortunately, "that feeling faded soon after,” he said.
-“As if the lessons I learned from those retreats didn’t matter.”
+At those retreats, Tim would always experience what he calls spiritual highs — temporary feelings of excitement about his faith.
+But, unfortunately, "that feeling faded soon after,” he said, “as if the lessons I learned from those retreats didn’t matter.”

-When Tim decided to go to Mark Camp as a freshman, he expected the same kind of experience: a spiritual high followed by the lulls and lows of everyday life.
-What he got instead was a week of learning that shaped his faith for the long haul.
+When Tim decided to go to Mark Camp as a freshman with his InterVarsity chapter, he expected the same kind of experience: a spiritual high soon squashed by the lulls and lows of everyday life.
+But what he got was something entirely different.

-At first, the idea of studying the Bible for eight hours a day didn’t sound appealing to Tim.
-But as the days at Mark Camp progressed, each Bible study session felt like it went by too quickly, and Tim discovered that he actually enjoyed approaching Scripture with curiosity.
-Mark Camp gave him the space and the tools to find biblical answers to his questions.
+At first, the idea of studying the Bible for eight hours a day at a camp didn’t sound appealing to Tim.
+But as Mark Camp progressed, he started feeling as though each Bible study went by too quickly.
+He was surprised that he actually enjoyed studying the Bible and approaching it with curiosity.
+He was given the space and the tools to find answers to his questions in Scripture.

-More than that, Mark Camp gave Tim the freedom to have questions at all.
-He learned to accept that not everything was going to make sense at first, and that was okay.
-The process of being curious and seeking God, even through confusion and doubt, was still worthwhile.
+Mark Camp also showed Tim that it was okay to have questions in the first place.
+He learned to accept that not everything was going to make sense on first read, and that was okay.
+The process of reading Scripture and seeking God through it, even through confusion and doubt, was worthwhile.

 One passage that stayed with Tim was Mark 4:2-8.